2023 Best Nursing Associate Degree Schools in Arkansas

 Top 10 Best Nursing Associate Degree Schools

-Our analysis found Baptist Health College - Little Rock to be the best school for nursing students who want to pursue a associate degree in Arkansas.
-Located in the medium-sized city of Little Rock, BHCLR is a private not-for-profit school with a small student population.
+Our 2023 rankings named Baptist Health College - Little Rock the best school in Arkansas for nursing students working on their associate degree.
+Located in the city of Little Rock, BHCLR is a private not-for-profit school with a small student population.

 While working on their Associate Degree, nursing majors at BHCLR accumulate an average of around $26,388 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $87.